Tony607/TypeApp/README.md

 # Type App
 A GUI automatically types.
 Use case, initial server setup with noVNC/QEMU terminal where copy paste is not available.
+Check out the YouTube demo [here](https://www.youtube.com/watch?v=y0-UUlOJvmU).

 ### How it works
 With the  **Auto Switch** function on